iistickboy/NaNoGenMo2019/README.md

 For every 350 words of compelling computer-generated writing that I gathered for NaNoGenMo, I had to plow through around 10,000 words of strange, confusing, repetitive, or just plain incomprehensible computer-generated text.

 It was worth it.
-NaNoGenMo was the most satisfying coding experience of my life.
+NaNoGenMo was a great writing and coding experience.
 There have never been so many resources available to amateurs like me and GPT-2 is truly powerful when trained finetuned.
+I'll be reading these GPT-2 generated stories for the rest of the year!